-''' completed.
-To allow mirror resynchronization to ocurr in parallel with the package startup, uncomment the line \# VXVOL="vxvol -g \$DiskGroup -o bg startall" and comment out the default.
-VXVOL="vxvol -g \$DiskGroup -o bg startall" VXVOL="vxvol -g \$DiskGroup startall" Default FILESYSTEM UNMOUNT COUNT Specify the number of unmount attempts for each filesystem during package shutdown.
+''' VXVOL="vxvol -g \$DiskGroup -o bg startall" VXVOL="vxvol -g \$DiskGroup startall" FILESYSTEM UNMOUNT COUNT Specify the number of unmount attempts for each filesystem during package shutdown.
 The default is set to 1.
 FS_UMOUNT_COUNT=1 FILESYSTEM MOUNT RETRY COUNT.
 Specify the number of mount retrys for each filesystem.
 The default is 0.
 During startup, if a mount point is busy and FS_MOUNT_RETRY_COUNT is 0, package startup will fail and the script will exit with 1.
 If a mount point is busy and FS_MOUNT_RETRY_COUNT is greater than 0, the script will attempt to kill the user responsible for the busy mount point and then mount the file system.
-It will attempt to kill user and retry mount, for the number of times specified in FS MOUNT RETRY COUNT.
+It will attempt to kill user and retry mount, for the number of times specified in FS_MOUNT_RETRY_COUNT.
 If the mount still fails after this number of attempts, the script will exit with 1.
 NOTE: If the FS_MOUNT_RETRY_COUNT > 0, the script will execute "fuser -ku" to freeup busy mount point.
 FS_MOUNT_RETRY_COUNT=0 CONCURRENT VGCHANGE OPERATIONS Specify the number of concurrent volume group activations or deactivations to allow during package startup or shutdown.
 Setting this value to an appropriate number may improve the performance while activating or deactivating a large number of volume groups in the package.
-If the specified value is less than 1, the script defaults it to 1 and proceeds with a warning message in the package control script CONCURRENT_VGCHANGE_OPERATIONS=1 CONCURRENT DISK GROUP OPERATIONS Specify the number of concurrent VxVM DG imports or deports to allow during package startup or shutdown.
+If the specified value is less than 1, the script defaults it to 1 and proceeds with a warning message in the package control script logfile.
+CONCURRENT_VGCHANGE_OPERATIONS=1 CONCURRENT DISK GROUP OPERATIONS Specify the number of concurrent VxVM DG imports or deports to allow during package startup or shutdown.
 Setting this value to an appropriate number may improve the performance while importing or deporting a large number of disk groups in the package.
 If the specified value is less than 1, the script defaults it to 1 and proceeds with a warning message in the package control script logfile.
-CONCURRENT_DISKGROUP_OPERATIONS=1 CONCURRENT FSCK OPERATIONS Specify the number of concurrent fsck to allow during package startup.
-Setting this value to an appropriate number may improve the performance while checking a large number of file systems in the package.
+CONCURRENT_DISKGROUP_OPERATIONS=1 CONCURRENT FSCK OPERATIONS Specify the number of concurrent fsck to allow during package startup. \sharp Setting this value to an appropriate number may improve the performance while checking a large number of file systems in the package.
 If the specified value is less than 1, the script defaults it to 1 and proceeds with a warning message in the package control script logfile.
-CONCURRENT FSCK OPERATIONS=1 CONCURRENT MOUNT AND UMOUNT OPERATIONS Specify the number of concurrent mounts and umounts to allow during package startup or shutdown.
-Setting this value to an appropriate number may improve the performance while mounting or un-mounting the large number of file systems in the package.
-If the specified value is less than 1, the script defaults it to 1 and '''
+CONCURRENT_FSCK_OPERATIONS=1 CONCURRENT MOUNT AND UMOUNT OPERATIONS Specify the number of concurrent mounts and umounts to allow during package startup or shutdown.
+Setting this value to an appropriate number may improve the performance while mounting or un-mounting a large number of file systems in the If the specified value is less than 1, the script defaults it to 1 and proceeds with a warning message in the package control script logfile.
+CONCURRENT_MOUNT_AND_UMOUNT_OPERATIONS=1 Example: If a package uses 50 JFS filesystems, pkg01aa through pkg01bx, which are mounted on the 50 logical volumes lvol1..lvol50 for read and write '''